eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 This document provides an overview of the user-visible features of the Acceleo plug-ins which make it easy to develop and run Acceleo modules inside Eclipse.
-It assumes some familiarity with the language itself, although you do not need to be an expert to start using the plug-ins : using the provided example projects and the powerful completion feature of the Acceleo editor, it is very easy to get started once you understand the basic principles.
+It assumes some familiarity with the language itself, although you do not need to be an expert to start using the plug-ins: using the provided example projects and the powerful completion feature of the Acceleo editor, it is very easy to get started once you understand the basic principles.

-Concerning the language, almost all of the OMG specification keywords are supported (those marked with an asterisk are not fully supported yet):
+Regarding the language, almost all of the OMG specification keywords are supported (those marked with an asterisk are not fully supported yet):

 ::